andrewjahn/AndysBrainBook/docs/ML/ML_Short_Course/ML_01_Brown_Example.rst

 The study design, according to the website, was as follows:

   We presented a participant with 4 different types of visual stimuli (cars, shoes, faces, houses) in a blocked design.
 The participant passively viewed these images (no task was performed).
 The study consisted of 8 runs, where each run was comprised of four blocks, one for each stimulus category.
-Within each block there were 10 images from a single simulus condition.
+Within each block there were 10 images from a single stimulus condition.
 The blocks were randomized across each run, and no image was repeated across runs (80 images per category total).

 This dataset can be downloaded `here <https://drive.google.com/drive/folders/0B141z-GC_3Bdbms5TGlGRU9DRlk>`__.
 By highlighting all of the items and right-clicking, you can select "Download".
 This will place the files within your ``Downloads`` folder.

 Pre-processing
 **************

-The data for this study has already been preprocessed, which includes sclie-timing correction, motion correction, and spatial smoothing.
+The data for this study has already been preprocessed, which includes slice-timing correction, motion correction, and spatial smoothing.
 Note that some studies do not perform spatial smoothing, in order to keep the activation profiles of each voxel as separate as possible; because we are not concerned with detecting the strength of a signal that is there, we do not need to average together the signal of nearby voxels.
 We will cover this more in a later tutorial, in which you compare the results both with and without smoothing.

 Regression Analysis
 *******************